Expand To Show Full Article

 The Diagon Alley / London area of the Wizarding World of Harry Potter was opened in May 2013 to huge crowds.
 The entire area is very carefully themed after London in the storyline of the Harry Potter series.
 Once you walk through the brick walls Universal is transformed and you will be completely immersed into the world of magic.

 Surrounding Diagon Alley is a mock up of London with its traditional row homes, shops and even Kings Cross Station.
 There is even a 3-deck bus out front.
-This area is one of the main reasons to visit Universal Studios Orlando is surely an area which you will want to spend some time.
+This area is one of the main reasons to visit Universal Studios Flroida is surely an area which you will want to spend some time.

-• Harry Potter and the Escape from Gringotts: (Endless Summer favorite) This is a must do ride when visiting Universal.
+• Harry Potter and the Escape from Gringotts: This is a must do ride when visiting Universal.
 Enjoy enjoy walking through the queue at Gringotts Bank and see the four chandeliers that consist of 62,000 crystals as well as the lifelike goblins.
 You will head down into the mysterious vault where you help Harry and his friends break out of the bank and escape from Lord Voldemort.
 Watch out for the fire breathing dragon!
 Since this is one of the featured rides, plan on a considerable wait.
 During summer days wait times can easily exceed 60 minutes.
 Lockers are available as you will not be able to bring anything on this ride.

 • Ollivanders: Let the wand choose the wizard at this gift shop specializing in all things wands.
 There is a “show” where a lucky person will work with a wand expert to find their perfect wand.